 Check Allow me to select framework packages

-For each item in the Dependencies folder for your .appx repeat step 7.1 and 7.2
+For each item in the Dependencies folder for your .appx repeat the following

 When all of the dependencies are added click Install

 Wait for the install is completed and click Done

 The application will now be visible on the list of applications on your device.